Gilgahex/VAEGAN/Design Document.md

 + Download frames from *Rick and Morty* TV episodes and create training and test datasets
 + Figure out how to convert images to MNIST format, either using original code or third-party software
 + Start building our generative model in Python using Tensorflow

+## 8/17/2017
+Accomplished today:
++ Take steps to make an image classifier for Rick and Morty images
++ Explore more about adversarial networks and

+Next steps:
++